Medicines Act 1981

 Illustration for Medicines Act 1981

 You can appeal to the High Court if you are unhappy with a decision made by the Minister or the Medicines Review Committee.
-This includes decisions about consents or approvals under sections like 20, 23, 24, and 35.
+The Minister's decisions can be about consents or approvals under sections like 20, 22D, 23, 24, and 35.
 You can also appeal if you are unhappy with a notice issued under section 36(3) or section 37(1).
-You can appeal if the decision does not follow the rules of the Act or if the decision is unreasonable.
-The appeal must be started within 28 days of being told about the decision, or within a longer time allowed by the court.
-The court can make an interim order to stop the decision until the appeal is finished.
-The court can dismiss the appeal, change the decision, or cancel the decision and replace it with a new one.
-The court can only cancel or change the decision if it does not follow the rules or is unreasonable.
+You can appeal if the decision does not follow the law or is unreasonable.
+You must start your appeal within 28 days of being told about the decision.
+The court can then make a decision about your appeal.
+The court can suspend the decision until they make a final decision.
+They can also dismiss your appeal or change the decision.
+The court will only make a decision based on the grounds you appealed on.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.